photoprism/photoprism-docs/docs/user-guide/organize/albums.md

+# Albums #
 ### Create a new album ###

 1. Go to Albums.
-2. In the upper right corner click add.
+2. In the upper right corner click :material-plus:.

     ![Screenshot](img/create-album.png)